 Some pictures were circulated in early September 2019 with concepts and early filming pictures but those have since been debunked.

-In October 2019, ProductionWeekly stated that the show was still in active development, and production is scheduled to start in 2020.
+In October 2019, ProductionWeekly stated that the show was still in active development, and production is scheduled to start in 2020 (it’s unclear as of January 2021 whether this is still the case).

 How many seasons of Avatar: The Last Airbender can we expect to see?